-We have been at the forefront of election communication research in the UK for over 20 years, examining protest movements, radical politics, democratic deliberation, journalism, populism, media theory, and social media.
+Loughborough University has been at the forefront of political communication research in the UK for over 25 years, examining campaigns, protest movements, radical politics, democratic deliberation, journalism, populism, media theory, and social media.

 Our areas of expertise include:

-We have played a key role in raising awareness and understanding of media representations of socially significant issues, including UK General Elections and Governement policy on drug usage.
+We have played a key role in promoting understanding of media representations of socially significant issues, including UK General Elections, austerity, and misinformation and disinformation on social media platforms.